Ktkenny127/cse15l-lab-reports/Lab1.md

 ## Trying Some Commands
 Now that you are in a server and are connected try running these commands on your computrer and the remote coimputer
-- cd ~
+1. cd ~
-- cd
+2. cd
-- ls
+3. ls
-- ls -lat
+4. ls -lat
-- ls -a
+5. ls -a
-- ls <directory> where <directory> is /home/linux/ieng6/cs15lfa22/cs15lfa22abc, where the abc is one of the other group members’ username
+6. ls <directory> where <directory> is /home/linux/ieng6/cs15lfa22/cs15lfa22abc, where the abc is one of the other group members’ username
-- cp /home/linux/ieng6/cs15lfa22/public/hello.txt ~/
+7. cp /home/linux/ieng6/cs15lfa22/public/hello.txt ~/
-- cat /home/linux/ieng6/cs15lfa22/public/hello.txt
+8. cat /home/linux/ieng6/cs15lfa22/public/hello.txt

-I should look similar to the picture above whether you have the commands in your personal computer or the server.
+It should look similar to the picture above whether you have the commands in your personal computer or the server.

 ## Moving Files with scp
     Now you must creat a file called `WhereAmI.java` in VScode and then you have to put this into the file: